b5y/ticket-system/README.md

 ### This ticket system consists of:

  - tickets, which may contain comments
- - ticket can be created with state 'open', can change to 'answered' or 'closed' from 'waiting' or 'closed', state 'closed' is final (can not be modified or add comments)
+ - ticket can be created with state 'open', can change to 'answered' from 'waiting' or to 'closed' from 'closed', state 'closed' is final (can not be modified or commented)

 ### API:
  - create ticket